Hinds County assistance programs.

 Some of these agencies, such as the Hinds County Human Resource Agency, provide short term relief and funds to help individuals make it through a crisis, while at the same time offering resources to ensure people become self-sufficient over the long term.
-For example, you can get education and employment assistance, and they offer debt counseling and budgeting skills.
+For example, you can get education and employment assistance, and they also offer free debt counseling and budgeting skills.
 These type of services will ensure people are self-sufficient over the long term.

 The local community action agency, which is Hinds County Human Resource Agency, administers the LIHEAP program.
 Find their phone number below as well as additional information.
 This government funded program will provide people with free cash grants that can be used to pay utility and air conditioning bills.
 There is a emergency component, which provides immediate funding if someone faces a disconnection, as well as an ongoing part of the program which provides regular monthly payments.
 (601) 923-3925.